AshParker19/C_linked_lists_library/42_ideas/README.md

-Some fucntions I developed for my projects.
+Some functions I developed for my projects.

-I made a nice fucntion which connects 2 "rows" of the linked list for FdF and there's a printing fucntion to test it inthe same file.
+I made a nice function which connects 2 "rows" of the linked list for FdF and there's a printing fucntion to test it inthe same file.

 I have lots of functions, which I came up with for push_swap, most of them